Gunzther/RabbyBana-the-juker/README.md

     You gonna be a banana which is being chased by a rabbit.
-    All you have to do is to keep your distance from the rabbit til the times run outotherwise get caught and game over.
+    All you have to do is to keep your distance from the rabbit til the times run out otherwise get caught and game over.

 ## -Two Players-

     Player one as the banana and player two as the rabbit.
-    The player one has to keep distance from player two which is playing the rabbit until the times runout but if you are player two(the rabbit) you have to do vice versa.
+    The player one has to keep distance from player two which is playing the rabbit until the times run out but if you are player two(the rabbit) you have to do vice versa.

 ## Items